 - Hudson Hawk.
 The title character's real first name is Eddie, he grew up in a town called Hoboken on the Hudson River in New Jersey.

 - Indiana Jones is at first assumed to be this, until Indiana Jones and the Last Crusade, where we learn he took his name from his dog.

 - Medicine Man, Dr. Rae Crane is known as Bronx.

-- Poolhall Junkies - The Greek.
+- Poolhall Junkies: The Greek.

 - Almost every character in Zombieland.
-At first it's just something that Tallahassee insists on to avoid emotional ties with other survivors, but through the course of the movie, almost every character ends up only being referred to by where they are from (or, in the Flash Back, by their apartment numbers), with the only exceptions being The Cameo and, at the end of the movie, Wichita.
+At first it's just something that Tallahassee insists on to avoid emotional ties with other survivors, but through the course of the movie, almost every character ends up only being identified by where they are from (or, in the Flash Back, by their apartment numbers), with the only exceptions being The Cameo and, at the end of the movie, Wichita.

 - Alabam, Grady Sutton's character from Hal Roach's "Boy Friends" short subject series from the 1930's.